patrickbucher/learning-rust/diary.md

 # Day 33 (2024-04-26)

 I decided to work with bare repositories in `ghbu`, which not only saves up to 50% of storage, but also won't require any merges when updating the backup.
+I tested the approach with `clone --bare` and `fetch` manually, and it seems to work beautifully.

 # Day 32 (2024-04-25)